a

 Auto-Detection

-Vanilla Breeze automatically detects and adds visual indicators to special link types.
-This is CSS-only with no JavaScript required.
+Vanilla Breeze automatically detects and adds visual indicators to special link types using CSS only — no JavaScript required.

 <a href="https://example.com">Example.com</a>